-The Institute for Security Studies is an African organisation which aims to enhance human security on the continent.
-It does independent and authoritative research, provides expert policy advice, and delivers practical training and technical assistance.
+The Institute for Security Studies is a leading African organisation that enhances human security to enable sustainable development and economic prosperity in Africa.
+It works across the continent, doing authoritative research, providing expert policy advice and delivering practical training and technical assistance.

 The ISS head office is in Pretoria, South Africa.
 Regional offices are located in: Nairobi, Kenya; Addis Ababa, Ethiopia; and Dakar, Senegal.

-In 1991 the current Executive Director, Dr Jakkie Cilliers and Mr PB Mertz founded the ISS.
+In 1991 the former executive director, Dr Jakkie Cilliers and Mr PB Mertz founded the ISS.
 At the time it was called the Institute for Defence Policy.

 Governance, crime and justice promotes democratic governance and helps reduce corruption through better accountability and respect for human rights.
 It assists African governments to develop evidence-based policies that improve the performance of their criminal justice systems and reduce violence.